wbvanderbroek/opengl-game-engine/README.md

 cd build && cmake .. && cmake --build .
 ```

-The build can be found and run in `/build/Debug/`
+The build can be found and run in `/build/Debug/` when on Windows.
+On Linux it can simply be found at `/build/`

 # Running the build

-This should be as simple as going into `/build/Debug/` and running the .exe since all neccessary files should be copied over.
+This should be as simple as going into `/build/Debug/` or `/build/` and running the executable since all neccessary files should be copied over.